Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to openly oppose or defy something.
-The phrase is figurative, as it does not involve literal flying or faces but conveys contradiction.
+The idiom is figurative, as it does not involve literal flying or faces but conveys contradiction.

 Origin: